VIDIZMO helps Zoom customers securely store, manage and distribute meeting recordings

 VIDIZMO Offers Zoom Customers a Discount Amid the COVID-19/Coronavirus Pandemic

-Due to the COVID-19 pandemic, video conferencing is becoming crucial for communication and business continuity and as a result, organizations are increasingly starting to need a secure repository to automatically ingest, store, organize, edit, and share these recordings in a secure multilingual portal.
-To solve these challenges, VIDIZMO offers a secure and scalable YouTube-like video platform, creating an end-to-end video communication and management solution to store, manage, index, search, and share Zoom recordings.
+Furthermore, VIDIZMO is offering a 20% discount through VIDIZMO Cloud for all Zoom customers to help organizations bridge communication gaps and address business continuity challenges resulting from COVID-19/Coronavirus pandemic.
+This integration brings together Zoom’s video communication platform and VIDIZMO’s video content management platform, allowing Zoom customers to securely transform recorded meetings into manageable, searchable, and shareable on-demand videos on a YouTube-like video platform.

-The solution automatically uploads Zoom recordings to VIDIZMO's video platform.
-Once uploaded, the Zoom recordings are encoded for optimal playback on any browser or device and then indexed for Google-like platform and inside-video search, enabling viewers to search on any spoken word, faces, or shared text from within the meeting, such as presentations.
-Also, VIDIZMO's Artificial Intelligence (AI) features allow you to find and select specific parts in the video where a particular person spoke by clicking on the face (displayed at the side of the video) of the speaker they want to hear.
+The solution automatically uploads Zoom recordings to VIDIZMO’s video platform.
+Once uploaded, the Zoom recordings are encoded for optimal playback on any browser or device and then indexed for Google-like platform and inside-video search, enabling viewers to search on any spoken word, faces, or shared text from within the meeting, detected through VIDIZMO’s Artificial Intelligence features.

-"Online meetings are an incredibly efficient way to exchange ideas and expertise, especially during quarantines, lockdowns, and work-from-home policies that have greatly driven up the demand for video communication tools that allow people and organizations to try and maintain some semblance of business as usual,” said Nadeem Khan, CEO of VIDIZMO.
-“Yet the value of these meetings is ephemeral unless the meetings are recorded and stored in a searchable video platform.
-Through our integration with Zoom, we provide an automated workflow for publishing these recorded meetings, replaying them in full fidelity, and making any instance searchable that is discussed or shown in the meeting."
+“In these challenging times, online meetings are an incredibly efficient way to exchange ideas and expertise, and through our integration with Zoom, we provide an automated workflow for publishing these recorded meetings, replaying them in full fidelity, and making any instance searchable that is discussed or shown in the meeting,” said Nadeem Khan, CEO of VIDIZMO.

-VIDIZMO understands the security and privacy concerns of customers around recorded meetings, such as saving to a storage space that isn't protected by a password or recorded videos being found by anyone searching online.
-Therefore, VIDIZMO adheres to the industry's highest standards for platform and content-level security to keep your recorded meetings and digital assets password protected.
+VIDIZMO understands the security and privacy concerns of customers around recorded meetings, such as saving to a storage space that isn’t protected by a password or recorded videos being found by anyone searching online.
+Therefore, VIDIZMO adheres to the industry’s highest standards for platform and content-level security to keep your recorded meetings and digital assets protected through features such as Single Sign-On (SSO), Role-Based Access Control (RBAC), channel and user segregation, and password-protected videos.
 VIDIZMO delivers a highly collaborative video ecosystem while driving the best security practices to maintain organizational data integrity and confidentiality.
-Security features such as Single Sign-On (SSO), Role-Based Access Control (RBAC), channel and user segregation, and password-protected videos are some of the security features that VIDIZMO offers to Zoom customers.
 These security features provide them with control and the confidence they need to securely upload Zoom recordings flexibly and firmly into the environment of their choice.

 Zoom users can also securely embed videos and playlists into learning management systems (LMS), content management systems (CMS), customer relationship management systems (CRM), and other web portals.
 They can also audit employee viewing activity through VIDIZMO audit logs and analytics to ensure compliance with internal policies and industry regulations.

-Recorded meetings sometimes require minor editing before making them shareable as Video on Demand (VOD).
-VIDIZMO portal provides a basic edit to trim recorded meetings and allows sharing of the edited version easily with selected or anonymous viewers.
-Also, organizations can move all or some recordings off Zoom.
-VIDIZMO offers recording deletion from the Zoom cloud, enabling content security and improving resource usage.

-The discounted solution between VIDIZMO and Zoom Video Communications can be found by following this link (https://www.vidizmo.com/covid-19-support/)
+The discounted solution between VIDIZMO and Zoom Video Communications can be found here or by following this link (https://bit.ly/2yni9Tr).

 VIDIZMO (http://www.vidizmo.com) is a Gartner-recognized Enterprise Video Content Management System that empowers businesses with a comprehensive solution to deliver live and on-demand video streaming and digital asset management services in the cloud, on-premises or hybrid model.
 VIDIZMO offers a wide range of products, each one serving a diverse set of enterprise needs across all industry verticals such as the corporate sector, education, healthcare, law enforcement, media, and more.